MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: The Datasets

 We develop this dataset from a set of primers released by a society of Law practitioners -- the WBNUJS Intellectual Property and Technology Laws Society (IPTLS) -- from a reputed Law school in India.
 The primers are released in English~(EN) and 9 Indian languages, \textit{viz.}, Bengali~(BN), Hindi~(HI), Marathi~(MR), Tamil~(TA), Gujarati~(GU), Telugu~(TE), Malayalam~(ML), Punjabi~(PA), Oriya~(OR).
 Each primer contains approximately 57 question-answer (QA) pairs related to Indian Intellectual Property laws, each QA pair given in all the Indian languages stated above.

-We downloaded the 10 PDF documents (one corresponding to the primer in each language) from the website of the IPTLS society stated above.\footnote{\url{https://nujsiplaw.wordpress.com/my-ip-a-series-of-ip-awareness-primers/}} The PDF documents had embedded text which was extracted using the \textit{pdftotext}\footnote{\url{https://www.xpdfreader.com/pdftotext-man.html}} utility.
+The 10 PDF documents (one corresponding to the primer in each language) were downloaded from the website of the IPTLS society stated above.\footnote{\url{https://nujsiplaw.wordpress.com/my-ip-a-series-of-ip-awareness-primers/}} The PDF documents had embedded text which was extracted using the \textit{pdftotext}\footnote{\url{https://www.xpdfreader.com/pdftotext-man.html}} utility.
 Regular expressions were used to identify the start of each question and answer.
 Each QA pair in these primers was numbered consistently across all languages, and we used this numbering to identify parallel textual units.

-We consider each question and each answer as a `textual unit' in this dataset.
+Each question and each answer is considered as a `textual unit' in this dataset.
 Note that, we decided to {\it not} break the questions/answers into sentences, due to the following reasons: First, we have alignments in terms of questions and answers, and not their individual sentences.
 If we split each question and answer into sentences, aligning the sentences would require synthetic methods (like nearest neighbour search) which might have introduced some inaccuracies in the dataset.
 Since the primers are a high-quality parallel corpus developed manually by Law practitioners, we decided not to use such synthetic methods to maintain a high standard of the parallel corpus.
 Second, since this dataset contains QA pairs, it can be used for other NLP tasks such as Cross-Lingual Question-Answering.
 Tokenizing the text units into sentences would remove this potential utility of the dataset.

-Table~\ref{tab:MILPaC-IP-CCI-Counts} (black entries in the upper triangular part) gives the number of parallel pairs in the \IPdataset{} dataset for various language-pairs.
+The number of parallel pairs in the \IPdataset{} dataset for various language-pairs is given in Table~\ref{tab:MILPaC-IP-CCI-Counts} (black entries in the upper triangular part).
 The slight variations in the entries for different language-pairs in Table~\ref{tab:MILPaC-IP-CCI-Counts} are explained in Appendix~\ref{sub:appendix-ipdataset-variation}.
 Some examples of text pairs of the \IPdataset{} are given in Figure~\ref{fig:Legal-Indic-IP-Sample}.